-For instance, a healthy 55-year-old applicant could expect to pay a lump sum of about $75,000 for a policy that would provide $180,000 in long-term care benefits and a minimum death benefit of $130,000.
+For instance, a healthy 55-year-old male applicant could expect to pay a lump sum of about $73,300 for a policy that would provide $180,000 in long-term care benefits and a minimum death benefit of $120,000.

 Alternatives to hybrid long-term care insurance

-How much does long-term care insurance cost?
+How much does traditional long-term care insurance cost?

-An annual premium for a healthy 55-year-old applicant for a policy with $165,000 in benefits might range from $950 to $6,400 depending on policy choices and gender.
-Annual premiums would increase to $1,175 to $6,600 for a 60-year-old applicant and $1,700 to $7,725 for a 65-year-old applicant.
+An annual premium for a healthy 55-year-old applicant for a policy with $165,000 in benefits might range from $900 to $6,200 depending on their gender and their policy choices.
+Annual premiums might range from $1,200 to $6,800 for a 60-year-old applicant, and from $1,700 to $7,225 for a 65-year-old applicant.

 How much does self-funding long-term care cost?

-Assisted living care can cost thousands of dollars per month.
-These are the median monthly costs for common long-term care services:
+Assisted-living care can cost thousands of dollars per month.
+These are the median monthly costs for common long-term care services.

 In-home care: Home health aides have a median cost of $5,148, and homemaker services have a median cost of $4,957 per month.

 Community and assisted living: Adult day health care, which offers a break to caregivers, has a median cost of $1,690 per month.
-Assisted living facilities, which provide an intermediate level of long-term care, have a median cost of $4,500 per month.
+Assisted-living facilities, which provide an intermediate level of long-term care, have a median cost of $4,500 per month.